C# OOP Essentials: Concepts, Examples, and Benefits

 }

-Driving a car without needing to understand how the engine works.
+Driving a car without needing to know how the engine works.

 5. Inheritance